Cloud-SPAN/nerc-metagenomics04-polishing/_episodes/02-QC-polished-assembly.md

 This should take around 5 minutes so we will be leaving it running in the foreground.

-Once starting the command you should see something like this and metaQUAST will start downloading the reference species selected.
+Once starting the command you should see something like this and metaQUAST will start downloading the reference species we specified in our files.

 ~~~
 Version: 5.2.0